dreamcatcher-tech/network/Inbox/2024-05-15 1358 flattening the actor model.md

 Can't really take over another backchat session, since this is equivalent to taking over the tab ?
 Suppose it could be allowed, for remote control.
 So the backchat session gets created by a machine, and is assosciated with a tab.
+If it is one backchat per tab, is this suitable?
+Start with your backchat thread and a default session, then use this to navigate around any way you like.
+? what if everything relayed thru backchat anyway ?
+Lets it run moderation checks and do topic switching in the background.
+Even if you start interacting with someone elses backchat, your backchat stays persistent, and allows you to eject out.
+Ban creating new repos until you are logged in, else we can't get those repos back

 Stories:
 engaging with a bot directly